Contrast-Security-OSS/docs/content/installation/setup/configuration/ConfigureTeamServer.md

 <!--
 title: "Configuring TeamServer"
 description: "There are a great deal of configurable options to customize how your deployment of TeamServer behaves.
 You can configure how and when Contrast functions with just a few clicks."
-tags: "Authentication configuration settings SuperAdmin" -->
+tags: "installation setup Authentication configuration settings SuperAdmin" -->

 ## Accessing TeamServer Configuration